 Peru: In the presidential runoff, Ollanta Humala wins 51.4% of the vote and Keiko Fujimori 48.6%.

-Portugal: In parliamentary elections, the Social Democratic Party wins 40.3% of the vote (108 of 230 seats), the Socialist Party 29.3% (74), the Democratic and Social Centre-People's Party 12.2% (24), the Democratic Unity Coalition 8.2% (16), and the Left Bloc 5.4% (8).
+Portugal: In parliamentary elections, the Social Democratic Party wins 40.3% of the vote (108 of 230 seats), the Socialist Party 29.3% (74), the Democratic and Social Centre-People's Party 12.2% (24), the United Democratic Coalition 8.2% (16), and the Left Bloc 5.4% (8).
 Turnout is 58.1%.
 On June 15 Pedro Passos Coelho is named prime minister.
 The new cabinet is announced on June 17, with Paulo Portas as foreign minister, José Pedro Aguiar-Branco as defense minister, Miguel Macedo as interior minister, and Vítor Gaspar as finance minister.
 The government is sworn in on June 21.

 Papua New Guinea: Foreign Minister Don Polye is dismissed by Acting Prime Minister Sam Abal.
 In a cabinet reshuffle on June 21, Ano Pala is appointed foreign minister and Patrick Pruaitch finance minister.

 Switzerland: Bernhard Pulver is elected president of the government of Bern.

 Latvia: Justice Minister Aigars Stokenbergs becomes acting interior minister.